 We can even derive instances of multi-parameter classes, provided the newtype is the last class parameter.
 In this case, a "partial application" of the class appears in the deriving clause.
+For example, given the class then we can derive an instance of StateMonad for Parsers by

+'''

-For example, given the class class StateMonad s m | m -> s where ... instance Monad m => StateMonad s (State s m) where ...
+class StateMonad s m \mid m \rightarrow s where ... instance Monad m \Rightarrow StateMonad s (State s m) where ...

+'''